Addiction | 6 min read

 • Glaucoma

-Even though Legal Lean is technically legal because it doesn’t contain codeine or promethazine, some notable side effects can still occur in users.
-Some of the side effects of Legal Lean will be more serious in some users than others, but in most cases, the user will feel one or more of the typical side effects of usage.
+Some of the side effects of Legal Lean may be more severe in certain users than in others, but in most cases, users will experience one or more of the typical side effects associated with its use.
 These side effects can include:

 • Feelings of euphoria